You have probably seen the question in every Japan travel forum: “Do I need an English guide for Hakone?”

 If you are still deciding, the easiest way is to match the option to your travel style rather than asking whether an English guide is necessary in general.

 - Choose DIY with the Freepass if: you enjoy independent travel, want maximum flexibility, and do not mind checking routes, queues, and service updates yourself.
+This works well for solo travellers, couples, and anyone comfortable navigating unfamiliar transport systems.

 - Choose a private guide if: comfort, customisation, and reduced physical strain matter more than budget.
+A driver-guide format is especially helpful if mobility is a concern.

 - Choose a Tokyo bus tour if: you want the easiest one-day option from Tokyo and would rather avoid handling the logistics yourself.
+This is the most practical choice for first-timers with a tight schedule.

 Frequently Asked Questions